muhammadbimo1/243777-STIW3054-A182-A2/README.md

 ## Introduction
 This is the Assigment 2 of STIW3054 Realtime Programming.
 In this assigment i have to retrive the information of the pdf which is this semester's final exam schedule using ITEXT as library to parse the PDF file into a readable format and :
--Calculate the total number of course that being finaled -Calculate the total number of days of final exam occurs -List of courses from SOC that exist in this list -Calculate the number of courses from SOC
+- Calculate the total number of course that being finaled
+- Calculate the total number of days of final exam occurs
+- List of courses from SOC that exist in this list
+- Calculate the number of courses from SOC
--Display the information of STIW3054 (Bil, Code, Course, date and time).
+- Display the information of STIW3054 (Bil, Code, Course, date and time).

 ## Result/Output
 ```